-NI 13-year-old becomes UK's youngest senior footballer
+Teenager becomes UK's youngest senior footballer

 Last updated on .From the section Irish

-Northern Irish schoolboy Christopher Atherton became the youngest senior footballer in the UK at 13 years and 329 days old.
+Northern Irish schoolboy Christopher Atherton became the youngest senior footballer in the United Kingdom at 13 years and 329 days old when he played for Glenavon on Tuesday.

-The teenager came on as a second-half substitute in for Glenavon in their 6-0 win over Dollingstown in the League Cup on Tuesday.
+The teenager came on as a second-half substitute in their 6-0 win over Dollingstown in the League Cup.

-His appearance breaks a 42-year-old record set by Eamon Collins, who made his Blackpool debut aged 14 years and 323 days.
+And he made a quick impact, providing an assist for Glenavon's sixth goal.

-Atherton was involved in the action, providing an assist for Glenavon's sixth goal.
+Atherton breaks a 42-year-old record set by Eamon Collins, who played for Blackpool aged 14 years and 323 days.

 Collins made his Blackpool debut on 9 September 1980.